Entry-to-practice examinations currently approved by CSHBC as part of the pathway to become a Registered Hearing Instrument Practitioner (RHIP) are:

 Additional retake sessions may also be scheduled for candidates who are unsuccessful at one of the above sittings, and who have not exhausted their permitted number of examination attempts in line with the Entry-to-Practice Examination Requirements policy (PDF).

-In 2023 and onwards, the examination will be held twice annually, in the Fall and in the Spring, with additional retake dates as required.
+In 2023 and onwards, the examination will be held twice annually, in the Fall and in the Spring.

 Audiology graduates applying to become RHIPs must pass the ILE Written Exam and CSHBC HID Practical Exam.